davidsonfellipe/awesome-wpo/README.md

 ## Analyzers

+* [YSlow](https://github.com/marcelduran/yslow) - YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.
 * [YSlow for PhantomJS](http://yslow.org/phantomjs/) - YSlow for PhantomJS also introduces new output formats for automated test frameworks: TAP (Test Anything Protocol) and JUnit.
 * [Confess](https://github.com/jamesgpearce/confess) - Uses PhantomJS to headlessly analyze web pages and generate manifests.